mishtusorous/mishtusorous.github.io/_posts/2016-03-06-angularjs.md

 <div ng-app="" ng-init="firstName='John'">
 ```

+### Expressions
-You could run maths
+  * You could run maths
+  * AngularJS expressions do not support conditionals, loops, and exceptions, while JavaScript expressions do.
+  * AngularJS expressions support filters, while JavaScript expressions do not.

 ```
 <p>My first expression: {{ 5 + 5 }}</p>
 ```

+### Application (or as they call it, Module)
-You could name your app and put a controller to home the js code.
+  * You could name your app and put a controller to home the js code.

 ```
 <div ng-app="myApp" ng-controller="myCtrl">